Welcome to ElectrifyAtlanta.com , a guide to Electric Vehicles (EVs) intended specifically for Atlantans and Georgians.

-On the left side of the screen you will see several menu options; click on those to get my EV reference sheets and advice.
+On the left side of the screen you will see several menu options; click on those to get the EV reference sheets and advice.

-If you are new to electric vehicles (EVs), definitely download and print out my EV basics fact sheet and EV market guide.
-It’s just two pages, and designed to be printed out double-sided on a single piece of paper, because it’s the intro fact sheet that I hand out to people when they ask me about these cars.
+If you are new to electric vehicles (EVs), definitely download and print out the EV basics fact sheet and EV market guide.
+It’s just two pages, and designed to be printed out double-sided on a single piece of paper, because it’s the intro fact sheet that some local EV activists hand out to people when asked about these cars.

-The largest document that I have here is my checklist for the perfect electric car, which acts as both as a guide for the prospective EV buyer and as an open letter to EV manufacturers.
+The largest document here is the checklist for the perfect electric car, which acts as both as a guide for the prospective EV buyer and as an open letter to EV manufacturers.
 It collects an enormous amount of EV guidance in one place, and you should review it before you pull the trigger on the purchase of your own EV.

 The most important pages are linked on the left, but there is some secondary information posted on the right, including more detailed information about EV technology, specific cars that I’ve owned and can provide more detailed guidance on, and contact information for me.
 There’s a page about the tax credits (a complex topic), and if you are also interested in solar power, there’s a solar power fact sheet.

 If you are really interested in EVs, you should come down to the monthly meeting of the “EV Club of the South” group.
 We meet up at Manuel’s Tavern on the third Wednesday of every month, and at our meeting typically ever major EV on the market is represented, with owners happy to answer questions or even give you a ride in their car.
 The EV Club has a website here, and they have a very active Facebook group.